mparati31/albert-vscode/README.md

 ```

 Now active the extension: open albert's settings and go to `Extensions > Python > Visual Studio Code` and check the checkbox.

+## Note

+This extension may not work for older versions of Visual Studio Code, as the path to the `storage.json` file may be different or have a different structure.